mbarmstrong/shadow_removal/README.md

     `$ cd build_dir`

-1. run the following commands to build
+4. run the following commands to configure the build in release mode:

+    `$ CC=gcc cmake3 ../shadow_removal/`

+    or for debug:

     `$ CC=gcc cmake3 ../shadow_removal/ -DCMAKE_BUILD_TYPE=Debug`

+5. compile the executables

     `$ make`